Do I Need to Report a Car Accident to the DMV?

 If you lost your license due to the circumstances of an accident, then you will need to sort it out with the court and eventually straighten it out at the DMV.
 Once your suspension period is over, you can get your license reinstated at the Department of Motor Vehicles.

-If Police Not Called to the Accident, Should You Call The DMV?
+When Police Are Not Called to the Accident

 If no police are called out to the accident, still there is no reason to contact the DMV.
 If you are the not-at-fault party and want the accident filed, you need to call the police.
 For your information, police will not come out if the accident occurred on private property, this often includes store parking lots.